Use our free and confidential online insurance checker to see if your insurance covers treatment at an American Addiction Center facility.

 Opiates or opioids are often in the form of prescription medications for pain that is not caused by cancer.
 With prescription painkiller use on the rise, the cases of addiction have also been on the rise.
 These addictive drugs are subject to misuse, particularly by patients who suffer from other illnesses, like depression and anxiety.
 These patients have a higher rate of misuse and a higher rate of multiple prescriptions, behaviors which can lead to addiction.
 It is estimated that 1.9 million people in the US are addicted to opiates, which includes heroin and prescription drugs.
 Opiates and opioids have been used for chronic pain for decades.
 As the addictive nature of the drugs and side effects are becoming more well-known, doctors and insurance companies are reducing the prescriptions written.

-Does Kaiser Permanente Insurance Cover Treatment for Opiates/Opioids?
+Does Kaiser Permanente Insurance Cover Opioid Treatment?

 Kaiser Permanente does cover treatment for opiates and opioids.
 This addiction is often brought on through addiction to prescription medications for patients who suffer from chronic pain.
 As policies are changing in the medical field and doctors and insurance companies are reducing the level and number of patients using these drugs, the addiction recovery services are being inundated with patients.
 The other issue is that this severe addiction is creating a black market for the drugs.
 As doctors reduce prescriptions to help patients overcome their addiction to these drugs, while patients are looking for relief on the streets or through more potent drugs, like heroin.
 That can create a dangerous situation for the patient and as a result, deaths through overdoses have quadrupled in recent years.